What is the difference between a business advisor and an executive coach?

 When the advisor is right

 A specific decision is open and closing wrong.
 You do not need to understand yourself better to resolve it.
-You need someone in the room who can name what is structurally off in the decision itself, so the decision closes cleanly.
+You need an outside reader who can name what is structurally off in the decision itself, so the decision closes cleanly.

 The frame is the problem, not the founder.
 The question was wrong from the start.
 Working on yourself does not correct a broken frame.
 Someone has to name it.
 That is what moves the decision, and it is not developmental work.